marwinlopezjrxD/html_css/README.md

 - Add a design that mainly focuses on Galaxy.
 Add planets, stars, comets, meteorite, and such.
 -- use all resources that can be found on the internet.

+Acitivty #2(11/11/25)
+Quotes Generator
+- Add a responsive quotes generator, maximum of 500 quotes or more. find a query for it to be much easier. or just manually search 500 quotes.

 ---
 December